 - To ensure the student’s own physical or emotional safety and well–being; and

 - If the student poses a definite threat of disruption or interference with the normal operations of the college.

 - During the interim suspension, students shall be denied access to the campus (including classes) and/or all other college activities or privileges for which the student might otherwise be eligible as the college official may determine to be appropriate.

 - At the time of notification of an interim suspension, the student will receive written notification of the alleged violation(s) and pending disciplinary hearing.
 A hearing will be held within five working days and will follow procedures as stated in the Institutional Procedures for Handling Misconduct section of this policy.

 - A hearing will be held by the Dean of Student Affairs or designee within five college working days of the interim suspension to determine if the suspension should continue until a hearing is held on the charge of misconduct.

-A decision reached by the committee or a sanction imposed by the Vice President of Student Affairs or designee may be appealed by accused students or complainants to the President within five working days of the decision.
+A decision reached by the committee or a sanction imposed by the Dean of Student Affairs or designee may be appealed by accused students or complainants to the President within five working days of the decision.
 Such appeals shall be in writing and shall be delivered to the President and copy to the Dean of Student Affairs or designee.

 Except as required to explain the basis of new evidence, an appeal shall be limited to review of the verbatim record of the initial hearing and supporting documents for one or more of the following purposes:

 - To determine whether the original hearing was conducted fairly in light of the charges and evidence presented and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and present evidence that the Student Code of Conduct was violated, and giving the accused student a reasonable opportunity to prepare and to present a rebuttal of those allegations.